spryker/composer-version-updater/README.md

 ## Installation

-You need to clone spryker/composer-version-updater into `vendor/spryker/composer-version-updater`
+You need to clone spryker/composer-version-updater into `vendor/spryker/composer-version-updater/`:

 ```
 git clone git@github.com:spryker/composer-version-updater.git
 ```

-After that you need to install all its dependencies by running
+After that you need to install all its dependencies by running:

 ```
 composer install